lluci/anchor/Roadmap.md

 Intention: Make Anchor proactive, not just reflective, while keeping the interaction minimal and intentional.

-### Milestone v1.2 — Levels of energy management
+### Milestone v1.2 — Levels of burnout management

-Add the energy management layer on top of the existing logic:
+Add the burnout management layer on top of the existing logic:
  • Daily levels of burnout definition
 • Daily advice of health care reacting on the level of burnout
- • Trend of energy in the header
+ • Trend of burnout in the header
  • Extended analytics in settings popup
  • Long-term insights

-Intention: Make Anchor a manager of the energy, not just a tracker of it.

 ### Milestone v1.2.1 — Self care tasks